 For a fashion roundabout, clothing stores are perfect.
 It not only suits your interest but also sharpens your marketing skills.
 Checking out the seasons’ latest trend, and helping a customer pick the right outfits with matching accessories will make you happy at the same time might even land you with few sales commissions.

-You might also get employee discounts on your favorite brands such as H&M, Just Jeans, TEMT, Seed and Dotti.
+You might also get employee discounts on your favourite rite brands such as H&M, Just Jeans, TEMT, Seed and Dotti.
 These are a great place to work as they permit time flexibility with good pay.

 Read Also: Tradie Job: Window Cleaning in Australia